weiwen12/sarama/README.md

 This is the wrong branch!
 This branch is unmaintained and should not be used.
 You are probably looking for the `beats-fork` branch.
 See there for more detailed instructions.

-The `beats-fork` branch of this repository contains the version of Sarama vendored with beats, which (when necessary) includes bug fixes that have not yet reached an official Sarama release.
+The `beats-fork` branch of this repository contains the version of Sarama packaged with beats, which (when necessary) includes bug fixes that have not yet reached an official Sarama release.

 Original readme follows: